-Researchers find more victims of one of Iran’s oldest hacking groups.
+Researchers find more victims of one of Iran’s oldest hacking groups

 “This [new] report is also in line with our observation about the activity of Iranian state-backed hackers who were very active during the U.S. elections in November 2020,” said Amin Sabeti, founder at Certfa Lab, a research group that has tracked hacking campaigns from other groups linked to the Iranian government.

 The most recent Domestic Kitten campaigns began in November around the U.S. election, Check Point reported.
 The Domestic Kitten campaign used fake versions of real apps to lure victims into installing malware that allowed hackers to spy on them.
-Since it first launched in 2018, the group has targeted more than 1,2000 victims — successfully infecting more than 600.
+Since it launched in 2018, the group has targeted more than 1,2000 victims — successfully infecting more than 600.

 “The technology in this campaign — it's not really high tech,” Balmas says.
 “But what it does teach us — and maybe that's the scary part about this — is you don't need to be that sophisticated to be successful.
 And I think that should be a concern for everyone.”